Close

 Atlassian Account Data” means Personal Data relating to Customer’s relationship with Atlassian, including: (i) Users’ account information (e.g. name, email address, or Atlassian’s account ID (AAID)); (ii) billing and contact information of individual(s) associated with Customer’s Atlassian account (e.g. billing address, email address, or name); (iii) Users’ device and connection information (e.g. IP address); and (iv) content/description of technical support requests (excluding attachments) alongside with the Support Entitlement Number (SEN).

-Atlassian Usage Data” means Personal Data relating to or obtained in connection with the use, performance, operation, support or use of the Products.
-Atlassian Usage Data may include event name (i.e. what action Users performed), event timestamps, browser information, and diagnostic data.
+Atlassian Usage Data” means Personal Data relating to or obtained in connection with the use, performance, operation, support or use of the Products, including via their connection to Third-Party Products.
+Atlassian Usage Data may include event name (i.e. what action Users performed), event timestamps, browser information, diagnostic data, data types, file sizes, and similar information associated with data from the Products and Third-Party Products that Customer connects to the Products.
 For clarity, Atlassian Usage Data does not include Customer Personal Data.

 Controller” means the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.